- Entertainment, Technology, and Advertising

 Media and First Amendment Litigation

-Representation of clients in the litigation of numerous cases that have resulted in important First Amendment or intellectual property decisions, including the following:
+Representation of media clients in the litigation of numerous cases, including matters that have resulted in the following important First Amendment decisions:

 Sipple v.
 Foundation for National Progress